jliszka/jliszka.github.com/_drafts/climbing-the-probability-distribution-ladder.md

 10 is the most likely result, as you would expect, although other outcomes are possible too.
 This distribution spells out exactly how probable each outcome is.

-This distribution also looks a lot like the normal distribution, and in fact as ```n``` increases, the binomial distribution approximates the normal distribution.
+This distribution also looks a lot like the normal distribution, and in fact as ```n``` increases, the binomial distribution better approximates the normal distribution.

 The probability density function involves some combinatorics, which is not entirely surprising.